ukhsa-collaboration/pygom/doc/source/estimate2.rst

 With initial values as parameters
 ---------------------------------

 Obviously, the assumption that the whole population being susceptible is an overestimate.
 We now try to estimate the initial conditions of the ode as well.
-Given previous estimates of the parameters :math:`\hat{\beta},\hat{\alpha},\hat{\gamma}` it is appropriate to start our initial guess there.
+Given previous estimates of the parameters :math:`\hat{\beta}, \hat{\alpha}, \hat{\gamma}` it is appropriate to start our initial guess there.

 Furthermore, given that we now estimate the initial values for all the states, we can use the first time point as our observation.
-So our time begins at :math:`t = -1` where our observations include the previous initial condition, i.e. 49 and 29 for the number of cases and death at :math:`t=0` respectively.
+So our time begins at :math:`t = -1` where our observations include the previous initial condition, i.e. 49 and 29 for the number of cases and death at :math:`t = 0` respectively.
+The following code block demonstrates how we would do that; feel free to try it out yourself to see the much improved result.

 .. ipython::
+    :verbatim:

     In [1]: thetaIV = theta.tolist() + x0